MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/microsoft-information-protection-integration-overview.md

 ## Data protection
-Data protection is implemented through the creation of sensitivity labels in Office Security and Compliance (SCC).
+For data to be protected, they must first be identified through labels.
+Sensitivity labels are created in Office Security and Compliance (SCC).
+Windows Defender ATP then uses the labels to identify endpoints that need Windows Information Protection (WIP) applied on them.

-When sensitivity labels are created, you can set the information protection functionalities that will be applied on the file.
+When you create sensitivity labels, you can set the information protection functionalities that will be applied on the file.
 The setting that applies to Windows Defender ATP is the Data loss prevention.
 You'll need to turn on the Data loss prevention and select Enable Windows end point protection (DLP for devices).

-[maybe need to insert a screenshot here to make it clear]
+[maybe need to insert a screenshot here to make it clear?]

-Once, the policy is set and published, Windows Defender ATP automatically enables Windows Information Protection (WIP) for labeled files.
+Once, the policy is set and published, Windows Defender ATP automatically enables WIP for labeled files.
 When a labeled file is created or modified on a Windows device, Windows Defender ATP automatically detects it and enables WIP on that file if its label corresponds with Office Security and Compliance (SCC) policy.

 This functionality expands the coverage of WIP to protect files based on their label, regardless of their origin (which is how WIP decides which files need to be protected).